-As you can see, there are many methods to reheat gnocchi, and they are all worth the little bit of extra time.
+As you can see, there are many methods to reheat gnocchi, and they are all worth a little bit of extra time.
 If you used to throw your frozen gnocchi in the microwave, you will be amazed at the amount of taste that can be preserved through careful reheating.

 While the above methods should guide you comprehensively, we have prepared a full step-by-step guide to truly show you how to reheat the best gnocchi dishes.
 Read on below to choose your favorite method.

-Step-by-Step Guide To Reheating Cooked Gnocchi
+Step-by-Step Guide to Reheating Cooked Gnocchi

 We all know how to use an oven or a microwave, but do you remember that different dishes require different kinds of reheating?

 That is certainly the case with gnocchi.
 Depending on whether your gnocchi was frozen uncooked or cooked, or it has been kept in the fridge after cooking, you will have to choose the right option for your reheating needs.